Troubleshooting Kia ABS light: Common Causes & Problems

 Damaged Wires

-Wires within the ABS are responsible for transmitting signals and power within the system.
+The ABS wires transmit signals and power within the system.
 When a wire is damaged, it cannot transmit signals to and from the ABS module, thus turning the ABS light on.

 Wires can be damaged by debris from the tires and animals chewing on them.
-The location of the wires under the vehicle makes them prone to damage.
+Their location under the vehicle also makes them prone to damage.
 A damaged wire can also cause a short circuit that can damage sensors and the ABS module.

 Blown Fuse